nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     * `-c` to edit the category
     * `-v` to edit the value
     * `-date` to edit the date
-* `NEWFIELD` is the new information that you would like to change to.
+* `NEWFIELD` is the new information that you would like to change to
     * `NEWFIELD` is not required when changing direction with `-in` or `-out`
     * `NEWFIELD` needs to be in `DD/MM/YYYY` format when changing date with `-date`
     * `NEWFIELD` needs to be appended with a `$` before the number when changing the value with `-v`

-Example of usage:
+Example of Usage:

 Suppose you realised you forgot to add the "Category" for entry 1, and you would like to place it under "Food and Drinks".
 You can use the following command:

 ![editCategory.png](images/UserGuide/editCategory.png)

-and use the "view" command afterwards to verify the edits are accurate:
+and use the `view` command afterwards to verify the edits are accurate:

 ![editCategoryView.png](images/UserGuide/editCategoryView.png)